 What ethos do you have behind your designs?

-I see interior design like sculpture and want the experience for the end-user to be much more than walls, finishes, layouts, furniture, fabrics and lighting.
+I see an interior design like sculpture and want the experience for the end-user to be much more than walls, finishes, layouts, furniture, fabrics, and lighting.
 It is about the whole of the design.
 It is ideally conceptual and intellectually driven and aesthetically surprising.
 It is a tall order we put on our design process in our office, but worth it in the end, as it is an exploration into a more evolved deeper sense of commitment to the process.
 A finished home should feel like a symphony; beautiful individual contributions that complement each other, creating a harmonious experience.

 Have there been projects that you have declined?
 If yes, why?